Skip to main content

 Custom hooks

 In order to obtain information about data passed into functions such as String.equals or String.startsWith, Jazzer hooks invocations to these methods.
-This functionality is also available to fuzz targets, where it can be used to implement custom sanitizers or stub out methods that block the fuzzer from progressing (e.g. checksum verifications or random number generation).
+This feature is also available to fuzz targets, where you can implement custom sanitizers or stub out methods that block the Fuzzer from progressing (for example, checksum verifications or random number generation).

-Method hooks can be declared using the @MethodHook annotation defined in the com.code_intelligence.jazzer.api package.
+You can declare method hooks with the @MethodHook annotation defined in the com.code_intelligence.jazzer.api package.

 To use the compiled method hooks, they have to be available on the classpath and can then be loaded by providing the flag --custom_hooks, which takes a colon-separated list of names of classes to load hooks from.
 Hooks have to be loaded from separate JAR files so that Jazzer can add it to the bootstrap class loader search.
-The list of custom hooks can alternatively be specified via the Jazzer-Hook-Classes attribute in the Fuzz Target JAR's manifest.
+Alternatively you can specify a list of custom hooks with the Jazzer-Hook-Classes attribute in the Fuzz Target JAR's manifest.

-With the flag --keep_going=N Jazzer continues fuzzing until N unique stack traces have been encountered.
-Specifically --keep-going=0 will keep the fuzzer running until another stop condition (e.g. maximum runtime) is met.
+With the flag --keep_going=N Jazzer continues fuzzing until N unique stack traces have been encountered. --keep-going=0 keeps the Fuzzer running until another stop condition (for example maximum runtime) is met.

 Native libraries

 Jazzer supports fuzzing of native libraries loaded by the JVM, for example via System.load().
-For the fuzzer to get coverage feedback, these libraries have to be compiled with -fsanitize=fuzzer-no-link.
+For the Fuzzer to get coverage feedback, compile these libraries with -fsanitize=Fuzzer-no-link.

-Additional sanitizers such as AddressSanitizer or UndefinedBehaviorSanitizer are often useful to uncover bugs inside the native libraries and can be added with these flags:
+Additional sanitizers such as AddressSanitizer or UndefinedBehaviorSanitizer are often useful to uncover bugs inside the native libraries.
+You can add them with these flags:

 Starting Jazzer with --asan and/or --ubsan automatically preloads the sanitizer runtimes.
 Jazzer defaults to using the runtimes associated with clang on the PATH.
 If you used a different compiler to compile the native libraries, specify it with CC to override this default.
 If no compiler is available in your runtime environment, but you have a directory that contains the required sanitizer libraries, you can specify its path in the JAZZER_NATIVE_SANITIZERS_DIR environment variable.

-Sanitizers other than AddressSanitizer and UndefinedBehaviorSanitizer are not yet supported.
-Furthermore, due to the nature of the JVM's GC, LeakSanitizer reports too many false positives and will not be supported.
+Sanitizers other than AddressSanitizer and UndefinedBehaviorSanitizer aren't yet supported.
+Furthermore, due to the nature of the JVM's Garbage Collector, LeakSanitizer reports too many false positives and won't be supported.